 The hanger table for spring selection is defined in project settings.
 START-PROF has a variable spring database that contains springs from several manufacturers.
 The database will be expanded in the future.

 START-PROF has two types of springs: Hangers and Supports.
 Rod lengths can be specified for hangers and friction factors for supports.
 If the operation load or stiffness will be left blank, the software will select it automatically.
 During selection, the software suggests when spring should be replaced by constant spring.
 After replacement, it will be selected automatically.
 But the designer should make a decision because constant springs are more expensive.

 Constant Spring Hanger/Support

-START-PROF has a constant spring database and allows to selection of correct springs automatically.
-If vertical force left blank, then it will be selected
+START-PROF has a constant spring database and allows to the selection of correct springs automatically.
+If vertical force is left blank, then it will be selected

-Hinged Anchor used to cut the model in separate parts and for some other purposes.
+Hinged Anchor is used to cut the model into separate parts and for some other purposes.
 Allows to define allowable loads

 Non-standard restraint allows you to create any type of restraint

 START-PROF has a slightly different ideology based on Operation Mode Editor ideology.

 Additional weight loads are used for all operation modes cases including seismic.

 Non-weight loads are used for all operation modes excluding seismic.